Orkla seeks "attractive assets" to buy after Sapa sale

-* HORNBACH BAUMARKT AG: BOARD OF MANAGEMENT RESOLVES SHARE BUYBACK FOR EMPLOYEE SHARE PROGRAM

-OSLO, July 10 Norwegian consumer goods maker Orkla's Chief Executive Peter Ruzicka made the following statements after announcing the sale of the company's stake in Sapa:
+OSLO, July 10 (Reuters) - Norwegian consumer goods maker Orkla's Chief Executive Peter Ruzicka made the following statements after announcing the sale of the company's stake in Sapa:

 ** "Our first priority is to find attractive assets to buy, that fit our strategy."